MobyWare/ml-intro-time_series-r/README.md

-# ml-intro-time_series-r
+# Introduction to Time Series Modeling using R

-I am experimenting with Time Series using R from a site I found.
+I am experimenting with Time Series using R. I got some great insight from this [introductory blog](https://www.analyticsvidhya.com/blog/2015/12/complete-tutorial-time-series-modeling/).

+## Set up
+Download jupyter notebook or use docker.